 Take advantage of the non-existent traffic to drive out to these lovely lavender fields that are all lit up for the holidays.

 The Cupcake ATM is always open.
 Photo courtesy of Mommy Poppins

 Hit the ATM anytime of the day or night for a classic red velvet confection.

-- Local ski slope or tubing park
+40. Wander to winter at a local ski slope or tubing park